Wandalen/wretry.action/Readme.md

 ## Features

-- Retries Github actions.
+- Retries Github `JavaScript` actions.
 The action can be an action repository that is not published on `Marketplace`.
-- Retries shell command.
+- Retries shell commands.
 - Can retry single action or single command ( multiline command ), but not both simultaneously.
-- Retries only `main`, `pre` and `post` stages of external actions.
+- Retries `main`, `pre` and `post` stages of external actions.
 - Always has `pre` and `post` stages.
 If external action has `pre` or/and `post` stage, then action run it also.
-- Handles no conditions in external actions.
+- Handles no conditions in external actions ( fields `pre-if` and `post-if` ).
 All stages of external action will be performed.
+- Resolves external action default inputs from next contexts : `github`, `env`, `job`, `matrix`.
 - Retries actions with defined number of attempts ( default is 2 ).
 - Retries actions with defined delay between attempts ( default is 0 ).
-- Resolves external action default inputs from next contexts : `github`, `env`, `job`, `matrix`.

 ## Inputs